 Visitors, local and international, enjoy staring at the thousands of glow worms as they illuminate the dark cave walls and ceilings like stars in the sky.
 The scene formed above you as you glide silently through the darkness of the Glowworm Grotto by a boat will give you an illusion of an astronaut in a spaceship.

-Visitors often recall their experiences, explaining how they had nothing like it in their lives.
+Visitors often recall their experiences, explaining how they had nothing like it.
 You can also visit Waitomo Glowworm Cave to marvel at mother nature’s light display as you glide through the starry wonderland of Waitomo Glowworm Grotto.

-Boating along the meandering, underground Waitomo River is another unique experience that only people who visit Waitomo caves get.
+Boating along the meandering, underground Waitomo River is another unique experience only people visiting Waitomo caves get.
 When you visit Glowworm Grotto, you can glide silently along the river and meander underground, following its path.
 All the while, you will be staring at the tiny glowworms above your head.

 Cultural and Natural History of Waitomo Glowworm Cave

 Waitomo Glowworm Caves’ rich cultural and natural history dates back to 1887.
-The cave was originally explored by an English Surveyor Fred Mace and a local Maori Chief Tane Tinorau.
-They managed to access the cave system through a tiny opening that descends underground.
+An English Surveyor, Fred Mace, and a local Maori Chief Tane Tinorau, initially explored the cave.
+They managed to access the cave system through a tiny underground opening.

 The duo only had candlelight to navigate through the darkness that filled the cave.
-That made it possible to discover the star-like glow-worm lights scattered across the cave formation on the ceilings.
-Unknown to them, those were glow worms that hang peacefully above their heads.
-The two were happy with their discovery and returned to the cave many more times before even a more stunning breakthrough.
+That made it possible to discover the star-like glowworm lights scattered across the cave formation on the ceilings.
+Unknown to them, those glow worms hung peacefully above their heads.
+The two were happy with their discovery and returned to the cave many more times before an even more stunning breakthrough.